aethrvmn/linux-kernel-nim/README.md

 ### **👑Nim: The Crown Jewel of System Programming. 👑**

-👑 3x faster than C-based kernels in theoretical workloads. (citation not required.)
+👑 3x faster than C-based kernels in theoretical workloads. (citation not needed)

 ### Why 👑Nim?